PurdueCAM2Project/HELPSweb/source/expectations.rst

 Introduction
 ~~~~~~~~~~~~~~

 Each semester students who participate in CAM2 research are expected to fulfill the requirements outlined in this document.
-These requirements you will be given an opportunity to **prove** you deserve a good grade in the class.
-The focus of the class is **not** effort but contribution to the project and ability to communicate that contribution to your teammates and advisors.
+These requirements will give you an opportunity to **prove** you deserve a good grade in the class.
+The focus of the class is your contribution to the project and ability to communicate that contribution to your teammates and advisors.
 Your contribution is the work you have done during the semester and the progress you made.

 Contribution to the project will be evaluated by completion of the following requirements: